 A little more than three weeks ago, I published a blog post about how to create an evergreen Facebook ad campaign.
 It was so popular that I’ll be hosting a 90-minute virtual workshop on the topic this Wednesday for Power Hitters Club Members.

 [NOTE: If you aren’t yet a member of the Power Hitters Club, you can join in order to get access to this workshop.]

 Quick backtrack: One of the primary challenges facing Facebook advertisers is creating a campaign that keeps on working.
-But for most, campaigns require constant pruning, editing and refreshing of the audience, copy and imagery.
+But for most, The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. require constant pruning, editing and refreshing of the audience, copy and imagery.

 I contend that this is not always required.
 You can create an evergreen campaign that will last as long as the campaign is relevant.
 It won’t suddenly stop working because the audience you are targeting will always remain fresh.

 The topic has resulted in plenty of feedback and questions from marketers excited to launch their own evergreen campaigns.
 I thought I’d provide a bit more insight into the answers to one of those common questions: What action should you use to trigger the evergreen campaign?

 In this blog post, let’s take a closer look at what triggers are and some examples of triggers that you can use to start your own evergreen campaign.